slexisvn/query_engine/docs/04-execution/35-other-joins.md

 # 35. Merge join, nested loop, and join semantics

-> After this chapter you will be able to say which of the engine's three join operators any query gets, and why all three produce identical answers for nine different join types without repeating the rules.
+> After this chapter you will be able to compare hash, merge, and nested loop joins, and check how each preserves the rows required by a join type.

 ## The question